KDE/digikam-doc/getting_started/quick_start.rst

 .. note::

     A GPU card supporting `OpenCL <https://en.wikipedia.org/wiki/OpenCL>`_ will gain calculation performances with the deep-learning engine used in digiKam. eg. Face Workflow, Auto-Tags, Aesthetic Detection, and AI tools.
+Compatibility can be checked in the :ref:`Setting/Miscellaneous/System dialog page <system_settings>`.